sean-comerford/EIT-Epsilon/README.md

 To see and update the dependency requirements for your project use `requirements.txt`.
 Install the project requirements with `pip install -r requirements.txt`.

 [Further information about project dependencies](https://docs.kedro.org/en/stable/kedro_project_setup/dependencies.html#project-specific-dependencies)

+If you created your environment with Conda using the environment file, you can use `conda env update --file environment.yml --prune` to update your environment to match the environment file again.

 ## How to work with Kedro and notebooks